goerz/clusterjob/README.markdown

 The library provides the `JobScript` class that wraps around shell scripts, allowing them to be submitted to a local or remote HPC cluster scheduling system.
-The resource requirements (nodes, cpus, runtime, etc.) for the scheduler are stored in the attributes of the JobScript object.
+The resource requirements (nodes, CPUs, runtime, etc.) for the scheduler are stored in the attributes of the JobScript object.

 [Read the full documentation on ReadTheDocs](http://clusterjob.readthedocs.org/en/latest/)